alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 That refactor may duplicate work, but it does not duplicate an external effect.
 The calculation can be moved, repeated, cached, or inlined with fewer behavioral concerns.

-## Types For Values, Purity For Calls
+## Types for values, purity for calls

 Programs make value assumptions whether or not the type system records them.
 Static types move more of them into declarations the compiler can check.
-If every value were just `byte[]`, those assumptions would still exist.
-They would move into comments, casts, helper functions, runtime checks, and programmer memory.
 Purity does something similar for calls.

-When I retry a method, cache its result, call it twice, use it in a loop, run it in parallel, or move it earlier in the program, I am assuming something about the method's behavior.
-The code may use phrases like "this is just a calculation," "this is safe to retry," "this helper only checks a condition," or "this leaves objects unchanged."
-Those phrases still name behavioral contracts.
-If purity is only a guess, the programmer has to carry that assumption manually.
-In a small script, that may be fine.
-In a larger program, it is easier to lose track of which calls are calculations and which calls touch the world.
+Code reviews often use phrases like "this is just a calculation" or "this leaves objects unchanged."
+Those phrases name behavioral contracts.
+If purity is only a guess, the programmer has to carry that contract manually.

-By "pure" here, I mean the practical code-review version: all inputs are explicit, the same explicit inputs produce the same observable behavior, and there are no externally visible effects.
-Totality is a separate contract.
-So are performance, thread safety, naming, stable equality, and ease of use.
-The useful engineering promise is narrower: the call behaves like a calculation.
+The useful engineering promise is narrow: the call behaves like a calculation.

 That promise composes in a predictable way.
 Pure code built from pure code stays pure.
 One effectful step changes the contract of the whole method.
-That is all I mean by saying impurity propagates.
+That is all I mean by saying impurity propagates from the caller's point of view.
 Nothing moral is happening.
-The caller contract simply gets larger.
+The caller contract simply gets larger unless the effect is fully encapsulated behind the same outward behavior.
 Once a calculation reads the clock, writes a file, calls a service, mutates shared state, or invokes an effectful callback, callers must account for that larger behavior.

-## Loops And Reuse
+## Loops and reuse

 The same distinction shows up in ordinary loops.